rcerrone479/bootstrapping/README.md

 ## Happy Bootstrapping!

 Bootstrap is a great tool for prototyping and laying out webpages.
-There are two practice files here `intro' and `edppl-page`.
+There are two practice files here `intro` and `edppl-page`.

 ### Bootstrap files